-I am a postdoctoral researcher in philosophy and scientific coordinator of the RTG 'Situated Cognition', based at the Institute of Cognitive Science at Osnabrück University, Germany.
-I mostly work on topics in the metaphysics of science and mind, and my thinking is deeply rooted in the analytic philosophical tradition.
+I am a postdoctoral researcher in philosophy, coordinator of the Cognitive Science programs and scientific coordinator of the RTG 'Situated Cognition', based at the Institute of Cognitive Science at Osnabrück University, Germany.
+I mainly work on topics in the metaphysics of science and mind, and my thinking is deeply rooted in the analytic philosophical tradition.
 In the philosophy of mind, I have a strong interest in the debates around the mind-body problem and the thesis of physicalism.
 In the philosophy of science, I currently work on the metaphysics of mechanisms in the new mechanist framework of explanation.
 I also have some interests in the philosophy of language connected to my work in the metaphysics of mind.

 Before becoming a philosopher, I worked as a computational neuroscientist at the Institute for Theoretical Computer Science at Graz University of Technology, Austria.
 My research focused on biologically inspired learning mechanisms and working memory processes.
 I also collaborated with colleagues at the Max Planck Institute for Biological Cybernetics in Tübingen, Germany, and analyzed neurophysiological recordings from macaque monkeys engaged in short-term memory tasks.

 I studied philosophy at the Universities of Graz and Osnabrück and telematics (now called 'information and computer engineering') at Graz University of Technology.
 I hold a PhD degree in computer science and another one in philosophy (or strictly speaking in cognitive science, with a philosophical topic).
 For details about my background, see my CV.